Blog posts

 As the life expectancy of the world’s population grows, the Alzheimer’s is becoming more common.
 Estimates suggest that the number of affected US patients will climb from 5.3 million to almost 14 million by 2050.

 In the fight against this disease many have dedicated their careers to revolutionise how the neurodegenerative disease is diagnosed and handled.
+Recent studies have created artificial intelligence that can identify the presence of Alzheimer’s two years before a doctor.

 Using the value-based approach to overcome challenges facing healthcare systems in the U.K and Rwanda